vijayasimhareddymenati/javacalculator/README.md

 # javacalculator
-developing an interface using java for developing  a calculator
+developing an interface using java for calculations